 Mala walk- Ancient rock art

 This walk lets you get close to the rock and you will feel very small among the towering cliffs!
-An interesting fact is that Ayers Rock is almost 350m high measured from ground level, but is in fact the tip of a huge rock slab that geologists estimate to stretch 5-6km below the ground.
+An interesting fact is that Ayers Rock is only 350m high measured from ground level, but is in fact the tip of a huge rock slab that geologists estimate to stretch 5-6km below the ground.

 Mala walk- Feeling very small